-The Board has continued to evaluate overall priorities and projects and has completed or will continue a focus on the following work in FY2020:
+The Board has continued to evaluate overall priorities and projects and has completed or will continue a focus on the following work in FY2021:

-- The Jail-Based Behavioral Health Program evaluation is in progress, and the evaluators presented to the Board in 2017 and 2018.
-The presentation explained project goals, research areas, screening protocol, capacity and gaps in service, intended outcomes and overall project timeline. - The Problem-Solving Court evaluation, which was partially funded by the Board, has completed most of the data gathering phase of the project.
-The next steps are for the evaluators to work with stakeholders to secure additional data, finalize comparison groups, analyze data, and begin draft reporting.
-The intent is to complete the final report in April of 2019.
+• The Problem-Solving Court evaluation, which was partially funded by the Board, has completed most of the data gathering phase of the project.
+The evaluators worked with stakeholders to secure additional data, finalize comparison groups, analyze data, and begin draft reporting.
+The evaluators are currently working on cleaning and matching data.
+The evaluation will include outcomes and recidivism based on 5 years of data.
+It will also include a report regarding the use of best practices in problem solving courts across the state.
+The intent is to complete the final report by the end of 2019.

-- The work of the Affordable Care Act sub-committee had been paused due to possible legislative changes that had the potential to substantially impact the ACA.
-It is still a priority to maximize utilization of ACA treatment benefits by eligible people in the Colorado criminal justice system, and language addressing this has been integrated into the requirements of the Funding Application process. - The Colorado Collaborative Justice Conference (CCJC) is funded by the Correctional Treatment Board in partnership with the Colorado Problem Solving Courts program, and is one of the Correctional Treatment Cash Fund expenditures specifically allowed by statute.
+- The Colorado Collaborative Justice Conference (CCJC) is funded by the Correctional Treatment Board in partnership with the Colorado Problem Solving Courts program and is one of the Correctional Treatment Cash Fund expenditures specifically allowed by statute.
 This conference is the principal training event for Colorado's criminal justice and treatment staff statewide.
 The annual conference hosts nationally and internationally renowned speakers and experts in the fields of criminal justice interventions and effective treatment of substance use and co-occurring disorders.
-All 22 judicial districts are represented, including professionals from the fields of law enforcement, parole, probation, treatment, prosecutors, defense attorneys, diversion, community corrections, judicial officers and system policy makers. - In 2018 and 2019, Board members from each agency that receives CTCF funding will be preparing an educational presentation to the other Board members to enhance understanding of the agencies and their use of Correctional Treatment Board Funds. - The Board is looking forward to enhancing support of the Judicial District Drug Offender Treatment Boards (Local Boards) that each jurisdiction is required to maintain.
+All 22 judicial districts are represented, including professionals from the fields of law enforcement, parole, probation, treatment, prosecutors, defense attorneys, diversion, community corrections, judicial officers and system policy makers. - The Board members from each agency that receives CTCF funding will be preparing an educational presentation to the other Board members to enhance understanding of the agencies and their use of Correctional Treatment Board Funds. - The Board is looking forward to enhancing support of the Judicial District Drug Offender Treatment Boards (Local Boards) that each jurisdiction is required to maintain.
 Members of these local boards are the experts with respect to service needs and gaps within their respective communities, and the Correctional Treatment Board will invest in continued development of working relationships and effective communication with the local boards to better identify how to most efficiently utilize the Correctional Treatment Cash Funds.

-FY2020 Funding Requests
+FY2021 Funding Requests

-The Board approved three new increases in funding for FY2020.
-The Department of Human Services requested additional funds to expand the Jail Based Behavioral Services program both in capacity (for larger districts) and to establish new programs in the few remaining jails that thus have not had these services.
-Judicial requested additional funds for Diversion.
-Finally, the Board approved Local Board Funding Requests for FY2020.
+The Board approved one new increase in funding for FY2021.
+The Department of Corrections requested additional funds for co-occurring and substance abuse treatment services in order to meeting the needs of the expanding parole population and the recent legislative changes (SB 19-147).
+Finally, the Board approved Local Board Funding Requests for FY2021.
 Several figures listed below will be adjusted during figure-setting in the spring.